Manoj1428/group04-pm05/docs/charter.md

 # Project Charter
-TWO WAY CHAT USING HTML CSS STYLING
+This project Charter is for the project TWO WAY CHAT USING HTML CSS STYLING

 ## Client
 - Manasa Goripathi